elubow/colortail/README.markdown

 #### Tailing with groups

 The command below will tail the **/var/log/messages** file using the syslog group.
-The example config [examples/colortail.rb](http://www.codaset.com/elubow/colortail/source/master/blob/examples/colortail.rb) shows a _syslog_ grouping that is used in command below:
+The example config [examples/colortail.rb](http://www.codaset.com/elubow/colortail/source/master/blob/examples/colortail.rb) shows a _syslog_ grouping that is used in command below (the below 2 commands are equivilent):

    # colortail -g syslog /var/log/messages
+   # cat /var/log/messages | colortail -g syslog

+#### Tailing multiple files

+To tail multiple files can be confusing, especially when you don't know which file you are seeing.
+Use the **-F** option to show the filenames at the beginning of each colored line.

+   # colortail -F -g syslog /var/log/messages /var/log/secure.log

 ## Caveats and Intended Behaviors ##